Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Measurement Probabilities in Bipartite Systems

+The \emph{conditional probabilities }are given by the general expressions (\ref{Eq.LHVTConditionalProb}) that apply for both quantum and LHVT cases.

-The \emph{mean value} for joint measurement outcomes of the observables $ \widehat{\Omega }_{A}$ and $\widehat{\Omega }_{B}$\ will be given by
+The \emph{mean value} for joint measurement outcomes of the observables $\widehat{\Omega}_{A}$ and $\widehat{\Omega}_{B}$\ will be given by

-where the results $\tsum\limits_{\alpha }\alpha \,\widehat{\Pi }_{\alpha }^{A}=\widehat{\Omega }_{A}$\ and $\tsum\limits_{\beta }\beta \,\widehat{\Pi }_{\beta }^{B}=\widehat{\Omega }_{B}$\ and (\ref{Eq.QuantumJointProb}) have been used.
+where the results $\sum_{\alpha}\alpha\,\widehat{\Pi}_{\alpha}^{A}=\widehat{\Omega}_{A}$\ and $\sum_{\beta}\beta\,\widehat{\Pi}_{\beta}^{B}=\widehat{\Omega}_{B}$\ and (\ref{Eq.QuantumJointProb}) have been used.

-The mean value for the measurement of a single observable $\widehat{\Omega } _{A}$ is
+The mean value for the measurement of a single observable $\widehat{\Omega}_{A}$ is

-as can be derived from (\ref{Eq.QuantumJointProb}) and (\ref {Eq.ReducedDensOprs}).
+as can be derived from (\ref{Eq.QuantumJointProb}) and (\ref{Eq.ReducedDensOprs}).

-It is worth noting that for systems of identical massive bosons \emph{ super-selection rules} (SSR) require the overall density operator $\widehat{ \rho }$ to commute with the\emph{\ total }number operator $N$ (\emph{global} particle number SSR - see for example Refs.\cite{Dalton16a}, \cite{Dalton16b} and references therein for discussions on SSR).
+It is worth noting that for systems of identical massive bosons \emph{super-selection rules} (SSR) require the overall density operator $\widehat{\rho}$ to commute with the \emph{total }number operator $N$ (\emph{global} particle number SSR - see for example Refs.\ \cite{Dalton16a,Dalton16b} and references therein for discussions on SSR).
 Consequently the density operator for a two mode system

-is such that $\rho (n_{A},n_{B};m_{A},m_{B})=0$ unless $ n_{A}+n_{B}=m_{A}+m_{B}$.
-It is then straightforward to show that the reduced density operator $\widehat{\rho }^{A}$ for mode $A$ is given by
+is such that $\rho(n_{A},n_{B};m_{A},m_{B})=0$ unless $n_{A}+n_{B}=m_{A}+m_{B}$.
+It is then straightforward to show that the reduced density operator $\widehat{\rho}^{A}$ for mode $A$ is given by

-which is SSR compliant for the \emph{sub-system} particle number $N_{A}$ ( \emph{local} particle number SSR).
+which is SSR compliant for the \emph{sub-system} particle number $N_{A}$ (\emph{local} particle number SSR).
 This feature will turn out to be relevant for evaluating terms associated with the EPR steering tests.
+Note that in general the reduced density operator $\widehat{\rho }^{A}$ depends on the full density matrix for \emph{both} sub-systems, unlike that for a local hidden state.